Last Updated on March 10, 2021 by Julia Wilson

 About: Colitis is an inflammation of the colon (large intestine) which is the last part of the digestive tract in cats.
 Water is absorbed in the colon and feces are stored until the cat passes it out of the body.

-Causes: There are a number of causes of colitis in cats which include infection, food allergy or intolerance, parasites, pancreatitis, cancer, dietary indiscretion, and stress.
+Causes: There are several causes of colitis in cats which include infection, food allergy or intolerance, parasites, pancreatitis, cancer, dietary indiscretion, and stress.

 Symptoms: Frequent watery stools which may contain blood or mucus, loss of appetite, vomiting, dehydration, lethargy, abdominal pain.